Wolverhampton Wanderers

 Media caption,

-We asked for your thoughts after Saturday's Premier League game between Wolves and Newcastle.
+We asked for your thoughts after Friday's FA Cup fifth-round tie between Wolves and Liverpool.

 Here are some of your comments: